 As soon as the weather starts to cool off, I'm craving vegan comfort food.
 There's just something magical about a warm, creamy bowl of pasta that warms the body and soul.

-- cashew cream sauce: cashews, water, salt
+- Dairy-free cream sauce: Made with cashews, water, and salt.

 Ingredient Substitutions & Variations